R

-The Pinckney Programs were established to break down systemic barriers in local communities in South Carolina that face educational and wealth disparities.
+The Rev. Pinckney College Readiness and Scholarship Programs (Pinckney Programs) were established to break down systemic barriers in local communities, including the counties Pinckney represented, that face educational and wealth disparities.
 Through support, financial resources, programming and community, the Pinckney Programs help ensure students’ success leading up to, during and after college.

 Reverend Pinckney College Readiness